 This is harder than it may seem.
 I feel a strong loyalty towards my patients, which they largely reciprocate.
 (Of course, some of them don't care a bit, and I'm sure a few are glad we're leaving.)
 But I give my patients my best everyday--empathizing, listening, suffering, educating and hopefully healing.
-Doctor-patient relationships, by nature, are complicated things: formal and professional, yet deeply private and sensitive.
-A day at clinic can sometimes seem like a day at war, usually fighting disease alongside my patients in a Band of Brothers way, yet sometimes fighting against them, or at least against their habits, their preconceptions, their stubbornness.
+Doctor-patient relationships, by nature, are complicated things:

 But I've assumed an important role in my patients' lives, and so announcing my imminent departure has triggered strong feelings.
 Most of my patients have expressed unqualified support, happy for me and my family and the opportunities that await us.
 But some, usually the sickest and neediest, have been upset, even distraught.
 Tears have been shed, harsh words spoken.
 I am someone who prizes loyalty in relationships, and so knowing that I have given cause for such strong feelings of betrayal in those who have trusted in me creates some internal tension.